 This vegan, gluten-free green bean casserole is not your childhood casserole of canned soup and green beans.
-It’s waaay better.
+It’s waaay better and a little more fancy than the rustic dish you’re used to.
 Fresh green beans and a from-scratch mushroom soup bursting with umami will knock your socks off.
 I couldn’t stop eating it after my first bite!

 Be sure to check out more of my holiday sides including my gluten-free cornbread stuffing, gluten-free stuffing recipe, roasted brussels sprouts, vegan quinoa yam stuffing and yams with bourbon orange sauce.